ParallelMaths/parallel/pages/7-12-maths-jokes.md

 there is an even bigger prize for mathematicians, which is called the Fields Medal.
 It is only given every 4 years, so it is very rare and precious.

+In 2014, Maryam Mirzakhani became the first woman to win a Fields Medal, but tragically she died just three years later.
+The Iranian-born NASA scientist, Firouz Naderi, wrote: “A light was turned off today, it breaks my heart...
+Gone far too soon.”

+Commenting on her own brilliant work with Alex Eskin, Mirzakhani commented: “If we knew things would be so complicated, I think we would have given up...
+I don’t know, actually.
+I don’t know.
+I don’t give up easily.”

-In 2014, Maryam Mirzakhani became the first woman to win a Fields Medal.
-She was born in Iran and now works in America, and you can find out about life and work in the short video below.
+Mirzakhani was born in Iran and then worked in America, and you can find out about her life and work in the short video below.

 Not surprisingly, Maryam talks about some incredibly complex maths, so don’t worry if you find it confusing.
 In fact, if you think you understand what Maryam